Carrefour-Casino and the elephant marriage

 Casino in torment

 Only a few days ago, Barclays bank produced a 'what-if-they-did-get-together' scenario.
 The boys in pinstripes point both to Bompard's recent words about trade concentration as well as to Casino's low share price and the heavy indebtedness of its rather opaque holding companies.
-Meanwhile there is a much-touted rumour in trade circles that the French competition authorities would waive through a mega-merger rather than risk the dissolution of Casino and huge attendant job losses.

 So are we going to see the creation of a global giant with combined annual sales of around €62bn in Europe alone, a 28.5 per cent market share in France, and massive dominance in Brazil?